 The Compensation/Corporate Governance Committee is comprised of Randall Henderson, Dae-Jung Hong and Seungkook Lee, Chairman.
 Harvest recognizes the importance of sound corporate governance and our corporate structure and governance principles have been designed to ensure that stakeholders interests are addressed while maintaining structural simplicity, transparency, and aligned interests.
 We are committed to conducting all of our affairs based on a foundation of trust, integrity and ethical behavior.
 As stewards of the Corporation, the Board of Directors and senior executive team are capable and empowered to ensure that the interests of all stakeholders are appropriately balanced with the strategies and principles of the Corporation.
 The purpose of the Compensation / Corporate Governance committee includes:

-The Upstream Reserves, Safety and Environment Committee is comprised of Allan Buchignani (Chair), Richard Kines and Jeff Tooth.
+The Upstream Reserves, Safety and Environment Committee is comprised of Allan Buchignani (Chair) and Richard Kines.
 The purpose of this Committee includes:

 Mr. Lee was appointed Chairman of Harvest in April 2016 and is currently Executive Vice President of the E&P Group at KNOC.
 Mr. Lee obtained both a Bachelor and Master of Petroleum Engineering from Hanyang University.